Moldovan breakaway region says shots fired from Ukraine towards village | Law-Order

 Moldovan breakaway region says shots fired from Ukraine towards village

-Moldova's pro-Russian breakaway region of Transdniestria said on Wednesday that shots were fired from Ukraine towards a village that houses an ammunition depot, the latest report to raise concern that Russia's war in Ukraine might expand.
+Moldova's pro-Russian breakaway region of Transdniestria said on Wednesday that shots were fired from Ukraine towards a village that houses an ammunition depot, the latest report to raise concern that Russia's war might expand.
+On Wednesday, Ukrainian Deputy Defence Minister Hanna Malyar accused Russia of being ready to use Transdniestria as a bridgehead to move on Ukraine or the rest of Moldova.

 It said shots were later fired towards the border village from Ukrainian territory on Wednesday morning.
 It gave no further details, but said nobody had been hurt.
 Russia has a contingent of troops in Transdniestria guarding many tonnes of ammunition stored in the region since before the 1991 breakup of the Soviet Union.
 Moscow also has peacekeepers there after a conflict between separatist and Moldovan forces.